akveo/nebular/docs/articles/bootstrap-integration.md

 # Bootstrap Integration

-Nebular provides additional module to override bootstrap selectors according our themes.
+Nebular provides an additional module to override bootstrap selectors according our themes.
 To enable bootstrap support you have to do the following:

 - Install nebular bootstrap and bootstrap itself packages: